 06.03.01 LOLC Event Trees (PWRs Only)

-The LOLC event trees is defined as (1) the operator overdrains the RCS to reach midloop conditions such that the RHR function is lost, and (2) the operator fails to maintain level control and/or RHR flow control while in midloop such that Successful RCS injection is required to restore RCS level such that RHR can be recovered and provide for core cooling if SG cooling is not available.
+The LOLC event trees is defined as (1) the operator overdrains the RCS to reach midloop conditions such that the RHR function is lost, and (2) the operator fails to maintain level control and/or RHR flow control while in midloop such that air is entrained into the RHR system and the RHR function is lost.
+The LOLC does not require termination of the RCS leak path since it is assumed it will terminate without operator action when level goes to the bottom of the hot leg.

+There is one known exception to this self-termination.
+If the operator has gone to midloop and created an opening on the cold leg, e.g.., removed a cold leg injection valve, without a sufficiently large hot leg opening to prevent pressurization on loss of decay heat removal, then water can be forcefully expelled out the cold leg opening on by reactor pressurization.
+Under these conditions, level can go below the bottom of the hot leg. (see NUREG/CR-5820, “Consequences of the Loss of Residual Heat Removal Systems in Pressurized Water Reactors” for a detailed analysis.)

+If the event occurs in POS 1, then secondary reflux cooling can be used.
+Successful RCS injection is required to restore RCS level such that RHR can be recovered and provide for core cooling if SG cooling is not available.
+Failure to recover RHR before refueling water storage tank (RWST) depletion is assumed to fail recirculation from the sump since the RHR pumps are assumed to also perform the recirculation function.
 Recovery of RHR does not guarantee available recirculation since the sump may be unavailable due to trash.

 06.03.02 LOI Event Trees

+In recent years, industry has worked to reduce spurious and therefore, unnecessary isolation of the RHR/DHR system with the design of reducing shutdown risk.
+Often these efforts involve modifications that remove the auto isolations.
+Sometimes these modifications remove or reduce the ability to isolate valves from the main control room.
+If this type of modification has been implemented, analysis of associated events should take those modifications into consideration by potentially reducing the initiating event likelihood and/or increasing the human error probability associated with manually isolation.

-POS 1 - Head on
+BWR POS 1 - Head on

-The LOI event trees are defined as losses of RCS inventory such that should have isolated on low level.
-Losses the downcomer can be isolated by the automatic isolation of on low level.
+The LOI event trees are defined as losses of RCS inventory such that RHR should have automatically isolated on low reactor water level.
+Losses through the downcomer can be isolated by the automatic isolation of RHR on low level.
 Losses from the bottom head (such as through a breached reactor water cleanup (RWCU) drain line) are not assumed to be isolable for Phase 2 analysis.
-For Phase 2 analysis, the break size is assumed not be large enough to remove decay heat, so RCS pressure control is necessary.
+For Phase 2 analysis, the break size is assumed not be large enough to adequately remove decay heat, so RCS pressure control is necessary.
 Should the operator fail to manually inject early, the possibility of manual high-pressure injection with the SRVs steaming at their safety setpoint is considered.

 BWR POS 2 - Head off

-The LOI event trees are defined as losses of RCS inventory such that should have isolated on low level.
-Losses through the downcomer can be isolated by the automatic isolation of on low level.
+The LOI event trees are defined as losses of RCS inventory such that RHR should have isolated on low reactor water level.
+Losses through the downcomer can be isolated by the automatic isolation of RHR on low level.
 Losses from the bottom head (such as through a breached RWCU drain line) are not assumed to be isolable for Phase 2 analysis.

 PWR POS 1 and 2